bright-nickson/Klya-ai/IMPLEMENTATION_SUMMARY.md

-# AfriGrowth AI - Implementation Summary
+# KLYA AI - Implementation Summary

 ## 🚀 **Project Status: FULLY FUNCTIONAL**

-AfriGrowth AI has been successfully transformed into a comprehensive, scalable SaaS platform for Ghanaian businesses and entrepreneurs.
+KLYA AI has been successfully transformed into a comprehensive, scalable SaaS platform for Ghanaian businesses and entrepreneurs.
 All core objectives have been implemented according to the Chief Architect's specifications.

 ## ✅ **Completed Features**